This post may contain affiliate links.

 7 These trials will show that your faith is genuine.
 It is being tested as fire tests and purifies gold—though your faith is far more precious than mere gold.
 So when your faith remains strong through many trials, it will bring you much praise and glory and honor on the day when Jesus Christ is revealed to the whole world.

 I’ve only listed a few from each, but continue your search for encouragement and inspiration!
+You will find others getting through the struggles of life!

 A few tips I’m trying to focus on when tough seasons come are: